19 MIN READ

 There are a wide range of tools you can use for the evaluation, including:

 A common misconception is that creative people spend all their time thinking of new and interesting ideas.
 In fact, truly creative people recognize a good idea and run with it.
-A famous Thomas Edison quote supports this: "Creativity is one percent inspiration and 99 percent perspiration."

 For this final step, you need to be committed to taking your ideas and making them happen, and you need to be confident that you can, indeed, propose innovative ideas and inspire change.